anedyaio/anedya-example-esp32/Arduino-IDE/esp-wifi/submitData/Industrial-energy-monitoring/mqtt/README.md

 1. Replace `REPLACE_WITH_YOUR_PHYSICAL_DEVICE_ID` with your 128-bit UUID of the physical device.
 2. Replace `REPLACE_WITH_YOUR_CONNECTION_KEY` with your connection key, which you can obtain from the node description.
 3. Set up your WiFi credentials by replacing `REPLACE_WITH_YOUR_SSID` and `REPLACE_WITH_YOUR_PASSWORD` with your WiFi network's SSID and password.
-4. Specify the pin number connected to the DHT sensor.

 > [!NOTE]
 > This example utilizes `Anedya Root CA 3 (ECC - 256)(Pem format)` for establishing a secure connection to the Anedya.
 If you opt to use an `Anedya Root CA 1 (RSA - 2048)` certificate instead, please ensure that you provide the necessary additional certificate details regarding the RSA certificate before initiating the connection.